 Cusco celebrates hundreds of festivals along the year.
 Most of them are held in celebration to a patron saint and are part of the Christian calendar and were adopted in colonial times from religious superstition, magical beliefs and other influences of ancient forms of worship.

-During the month of October, hundreds of residents of surrounding communities attend the circular terraces of Moray to celebrate the Moray Raymi or Festival of the Sun The festivities include folk dances related to land, products and work agriculture.
+During the month of October, hundreds of residents of surrounding communities attend the circular terraces of Moray to celebrate the Moray Raymi.
+The festivities include folk dances related to land, products and work agriculture.

 The traditional competition between authorities of Ollantaytambo communities with games and fun.